 In the shade-seeking scenario (Scenario 3), we hypothesised that wild dogs, impala, and dikdik would increase their use of shaded habitat at high ambient temperatures.
 To test this hypothesis, we constructed a series of models with use of woody cover as the outcome variable.
 To avoid pseudoreplication, we averaged the woody cover values for each individual across each morning, midday, evening or night-time period.
-For wild dogs, only locations from hunting periods were included.
+For wild dogs, only locations from hunting bouts were included.
 We analysed these outcome variables using GLMMs with individual identity as a random effect, building a separate array of models for each time of day, and for all times of day together.
 Candidate explanatory variables were the same as for the analyses of wild dog activity (i.e., temperature, rainfall, moonlight, and, for wild dogs, denning), but also included a variable describing rainfall phase.
-Reflecting the unpredictable rainfall at our study site, and following Ford et al. (2014), we considered days to fall within “wet phases” if >50mm of rain had fallen in the previous four weeks, and classed all other days as falling in “dry phases”.
-In constructing the array of models for multi-model inference, this rainfall phase variable was never included in the same model as daily rainfall, because the two were correlated.

 In the chase-speed scenario (Scenario 4), we predicted that chase distances of impala would be shorter on hotter days, while chase distances of dikdik would be longer, leading to greater predation on impala on hotter days (Table 1).
-We could not measure chase distance as our GPS-collar locations were recorded too infrequently, so our evaluation of this scenario relied on testing the hypothesis that wild dogs killed impala more frequently on hot days.
+We could not measure chase distance, as our GPS-collar locations were recorded too infrequently, so our evaluation of this scenario relied on testing the hypothesis that wild dogs killed impala more frequently on hot days.
 This outcome was also predicted under the nocturnal prey-switching and shade-seeking scenarios (Scenarios 2 and 3).
 We tested this hypothesis by using a GLM with binomial error distribution to analyse whether or not wild dog scats contained impala remains.
-In this model, candidate explanatory variables were temperature during the previous seven days (to account for delays between a scat being deposited and collected), and land use type (as a previous study showed that impala were consumed less frequently on community land, relative to private land, Woodroffe et al. 2007).
+In this model, candidate explanatory variables were temperature during the previous seven days (to account for delays between a scat being deposited and collected), and land use (community vs private land, to reflect variation in impala abundance).
 Pack or individual identity were often unknown for wild dog scats, so these models did not include random effects.

 Results